smwoj/dialogflow-python-webhook/README.md

 There's a generous trial period, so even though you have to register using your credit card, you won't be charged unless you agree to when the trial ends or you exhaust the limits.

-3. Create a new project in [actions console](https://console.actions.google.com/).
+3. Create a new project in the [actions console](https://console.actions.google.com/).
 Skip the choice of the action template (assuming you still want to use this project).

-4. You'll be moved to your new action's dashboard.
-You can set up a an action invocation here, test the action (later on) and set up the action implementation.
+4. You'll be shown a new action's dashboard.
+You can set up a an action invocation here, test the action (more on this later on) and set up the action implementation.

     Move to Actions - Add your first action - (Custom Intent) Build.